-- Ensure full coverage of PLMR data for the flight area of SMAP and minimum 50% coverage for the flight area for Aquarius; - Ensure full coverage of PLIS data for all six focus farms; and - Flight line separation was set so as to guarantee the overlap of the PLMR outer beams;
+- Ensure full coverage of PLMR data for the flight area of SMAP; - Ensure full coverage of PLIS data for all six focus farms; and - Flight line separation was set so as to guarantee the overlap of the PLMR outer beams;

-These criteria resulted in consistent 5km flight lines separation (Figure 5-2), in which way a 2km PLIS coverage gap in the middle of PLMR 6km swath.
+These criteria resulted in 5 km flight line separation (Figure 5-2), with an approximately 2 km PLIS coverage gap in the middle of PLMR 6 km swath.

 Figure 5-2.
-PLMR and PLIS viewing configuration on the aircraft.
+Plan view of PLMR and PLIS viewing configuration on the aircraft.

 Figure 5-3.
-Overview of SMAP footprint coverage flights of SMAPEx-4 showing land cover (left) and topography (right).
-Also indicated are the ground monitoring network and sampling areas.
+Overview of SMAPEx-5 flight area showing land use (left) and detail of ground sampling area (right).
+Also indicated are the ground monitoring network and ground sampling areas.